Proclaim™ DRG System

 Familiar devices

 Proclaim™ DRG Therapy is backed by the ACCURATE study, the largest randomized, head-to-head, controlled neuromodulation trial for focal chronic pain.
-Study results showed quality-of-life improvements as well as other positive outcomes at 12 months:2
+This study demonstrated quality-of-life improvements as well as other positive outcomes at 12 months:2

 • 81.4% average reduction in pain2